w3c/wcag3/guidelines/groups/layout/user-orientation/all-steps-listed.md

 status: developing
 ---

-A list of all steps in a multi-step process is visually and programmatically available at each step.
+A list of all steps in a multi-step process is visually and :term[programmatically] available at each step.

 :::except-when
 - The total number of steps is unknown, or the sequence of steps depends on user actions.